2020PB/police-brutality/all-locations.md

 ### Confirmed report of U.S. Federal agents kneeling on protester | July 6th

-Footage shows 2 agents in fatigues, either DHS or U.S. Marshals, kneeling on a protester to make an arrest.
+Footage shows 2 agents in fatigues, either DHS or U.S. Marshals, kneeling on a protester to make an arrest near 4th and Main.
 A journalist attempting to film is harassed and told to move faster by a third agent.

 tags: arrest, journalist, knee, protester

 id: or-portland-56

-geolocation:
+geolocation: 45.515932, -122.678325

 **Links**